 Blue Shield/Lifetime Healthcare, 10 million; Anthem Inc. – Blue Cross Blue Shield of Indiana, 8.8 million; UCLA Health, 4.2 million; Medical Informatics Engineering/NoMoreClipbo, 3.9 million; CareFirst BlueCross Blue Shield of Maryland, 1.1 million; and Empi Inc/DJO LLC of Minnesota, 160,000.

-In the government/military sector, the Office of Personnel Management #2 lost 21.5 million records; followed by Office of Personnel Management in Washington, D.C., 4.2 million; and Georgia Secretary of State, 6 million.
+In the government/military sector, the Office of Personnel Management #2 lost 21.5 million records, followed by the Office of Personnel Management in Washington, D.C., 4.2 million, and Georgia Secretary of State, 6 million.

 (The Ashley Madison breach, which exposed an estimated 37 million accounts, was not included in the ITRC report.)

 In the banking/credit/financial sector, Scottrade had 4.6 million records exposed, followed by Morgan Stanley, 350,000; Piedmont Advantage Credit Union, 46,000; and E*trade , 31,000.

 Auburn University in Alabama topped the list in the education sector with 364,012 records breached, followed by Metropolitan State University in Minnesota, 160,000; and Career Education Corp. in Illinois, 151,6626.